-While the episode ended up a bit of a cliffhanger – we didn’t actually see Carl die – Chandler Riggs has confirmed that his character is a goner.
+While the episode ended up a bit of a cliffhanger – we didn’t actually see Carl die – Chandler Riggs confirmed that his character is a goner.
+And on the midseason premiere on Feb.
+25, we witnessed the death we knew was coming.
 It’s a huge change for The Walking Dead.
 And it’s one that may have struck a fatal blow on the long-running series’ ability to connect with its audience.

 1. Fans have often criticized The Walking Dead for being too grim